KidPudel/android-starter-kit/Kotlin/coroutines.md

    - `GlobalScope` alive as long as application
    - `lifecycleScope` if context is destroyed, coroutines are destroyed
    - `viewModelScope` the same as `lyfecycleScope`, but for ViewModel
-3. Call coroutine builder `launch`, this will launch coroutine
+3. Call coroutine builder
+   - `launch`, this will launch coroutine
+   - `async` this will launch coroutine, but it's more
-4. Set a context*
+5. Set a context*
 ```kotlin
 GlobalScope.launch(context) {
 }